jdmonin/JSettlers2/README.txt

 any JDBC database can be used, including Oracle or MS SQL Server; however only those three db types are tested in depth with JSettlers.

-The default name for the database is "socdata".
-To use another name, you'll need to specify it as a JDBC URL on the command line, such as:
+The default type and name for the database is MySQL and "socdata".
+To use another db type or another name, you'll need to specify it as a JDBC URL on the command line, such as:
 	-Djsettlers.db.url=jdbc:mysql://localhost/socdata
 or
 	-Djsettlers.db.url=jdbc:postgresql://localhost/socdata
 or
 	-Djsettlers.db.url=jdbc:sqlite:jsettlers.sqlite

 If needed you can also specify a database username and password as:
 	-Djsettlers.db.user=socuser -Djsettlers.db.pass=socpass
 or place them on the command line after the port number and max connections: